Host of global worries drive European shares lower

 Corporate news was light as the second-quarter earnings season draws to a close.

-Defensive plays such as real estate .SX86P and healthcare .SXDP were among the few sectors in the black.
+Defensive plays such as real estate and healthcare were among the few sectors in the black.
+(Reporting by Agamoni Ghosh in Bengaluru; Editing by Bernard Orr)